Reducing the health impact of our business

 We are committed, as our principal focus area, to reducing the health impact of our business through offering a greater choice of enjoyable and less risky products for our consumers.

 Since launching our first vapour products in the UK in 2013, we have made significant progress in developing, manufacturing and commercialising a range of new category products.
-Today, our new category products are available in 48 markets globally.
-Read more here.
+Today, our new category products are available in over 50 markets globally and in 2020 were used by 13.5 million consumers.

 We apply our peer-reviewed scientific framework to assess the emissions, exposure and risk of our products.
 Product safety standards go hand-in-hand with sound science – we scrutinise all the ingredients and our products benefit from thousands of hours of testing before they reach the consumer.